Tyrrrz/CliFx/Readme.md

 Commands can be configured to take input from command line arguments.
 To do that, we need to add properties to the command and annotate them with special attributes.

 In CliFx, there are two types of argument bindings: **parameters** and **options**.
-Parameters are positional arguments that are identified by the order they appear in, while options are identified by their names.
+Parameters are positional arguments that are identified by the order they appear in, while options are arguments identified by their names.

 Here's an example command that calculates a logarithm of a value, which uses both a parameter and an option: